Space exploration: Commercialization of space

 The commercialization of space first started out with the launching of private satellites by NASA or other space agencies.
-Current examples of the commercial satellite use of space include satellite navigation systems, satellite television and satellite radio.
+Current examples of the commercial satellite use of space include satellite navigation systems, satellite television, satellite communications (such as internet services) and satellite radio.
 The next step of commercialization of space was seen as human spaceflight.
-Flying humans safely to and from space had become routine to NASA.
+Flying humans safely to and from space had become routine to NASA and Russia.
 Reusable spacecraft were an entirely new engineering challenge, something only seen in novels and films like Star Trek and War of the Worlds.
-Great names like Buzz Aldrin supported the use of making a reusable vehicle like the space shuttle.
+Astronaut Buzz Aldrin supported the use of making a reusable vehicle like the space shuttle.
 Aldrin held that reusable spacecraft were the key in making space travel affordable, stating that the use of "passenger space travel is a huge potential market big enough to justify the creation of reusable launch vehicles".
-How can the public go against the words of one of America's best known heroes in space exploration?
-After all exploring space is the next great expedition, following the example of Lewis and Clark.Space tourism is the next step reusable vehicles in the commercialization of space.
-The purpose of this form of space travel is used by individuals for the purpose of personal pleasure.
+Space tourism is a next step in the use of reusable vehicles in the commercialization of space.
+The purpose of this form of space travel is personal pleasure.

-Private spaceflight companies such as SpaceX and Blue Origin, and commercial space stations such as the Axiom Space and the Bigelow Commercial Space Station have dramatically changed the landscape of space exploration, and will continue to do so in the near future.
+Private spaceflight companies such as SpaceX and Blue Origin, and commercial space stations such as the Axiom Space and the Bigelow Commercial Space Station have changed the cost and overall landscape of space exploration, and are expected to continue to do so in the near future.

 Alien life

 Astrobiology is the interdisciplinary study of life in the universe, combining aspects of astronomy, biology and geology.
 It is focused primarily on the study of the origin, distribution and evolution of life.
 It is also known as exobiology (from Greek: έξω, exo, "outside").
 The term "Xenobiology" has been used as well, but this is technically incorrect because its terminology means "biology of the foreigners".
 Astrobiologists must also consider the possibility of life that is chemically entirely distinct from any life found on Earth.
-In the Solar System some of the prime locations for current or past astrobiology are on Enceladus, Europa, Mars, and Titan.
+In the Solar System, some of the prime locations for current or past astrobiology are on Enceladus, Europa, Mars, and Titan.